Please confirm topic selection

 • indications

-• to further evaluate fracture morphology
+• further evaluation of fracture morphology

-• fracture line extends
+• fracture line can extend:

 • rostrally/caudally into adjacent superior/inferior facets

-• ventrally into foramen transversarium, transverse process and pedicle
+• ventrally into foramen transversarium, transverse process, and pedicle

 • dorsally into lamina